andrelbourgeois/airbnb-exp-clone/README.md

 # AIRBNB-EXPERIENCE-CLONE
-License: MIT

-## Description
-This is a web application designed as a clone of the experience section of the airbnb website
+This is a web application designed as a clone of the experience section of the airbnb website.

 ## Tech Stack
 - Javascript